-In the unconsolidated financial statements of Eurobank Holdings included in the 2020 Annual Report (as defined herein), the assets and liabilities of the business transferred (including investments in subsidiaries and associates) to the Bank were derecognised and the investment in the Bank was recognised at cost, which is the carrying value of the net assets given up.
+In the unconsolidated financial statements of Eurobank Holdings included in the Eurobank Holdings Annual Financial Report for the Year Ended 31 December 2020 (the "2020 Annual Report"), the assets and liabilities of the business transferred (including investments in subsidiaries and associates) to the Bank were derecognised and the investment in the Bank was recognised at cost, which is the carrying value of the net assets given up.
 The Bank incorporated the assets and liabilities of the business transferred to it at their pre-combination carrying amounts with a corresponding increase in share capital.
-Preexisting valuation reserves under IFRS that were transferred to the Bank were separately recognised in the Bank's total equity.
+Pre-existing valuation reserves under IFRS that were transferred to the Bank were separately recognised in the Bank's total equity.